karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 	</process>
 ```

-The process <span class='process'>OrganizeAncillary</span> translates the raw GRACE data to organized and projected GeoTIFF layers.
+The process <span class='package'>OrganizeAncillary</span> translates the raw GRACE data to organized and projected GeoTIFF layers.

 If you want to use all the solutions for equivalent water thickness (CST, GFZ and JPL) you have to define three import processes (can be done in the same xml file).

 ## Filling missing data

 The GRACE monthly dataset of equivalent water thickness has some gaps.
-The process <span class='process'>mendancillarytimeseries</span>fills the gap.
+The process <span class='package'>mendancillarytimeseries</span> fills the gaps.
 The default method for filling data is linear interpolation.

 ```
 <?xml version='1.0' encoding='utf-8'?>